jimmy-khalifa/raskel-platform/flutter_mobile/README.md

-# flutter_mobile
+# Raskel

-A new Flutter project.
+A Platform for waste management & valoriztion.

 ## Getting Started